yanjun-zhou6/ske-trade/README.md

 This is a project which created as I join SKE event in my company EPAM.
 A simple example of Trading system to practise EngX culture that's promoted by EPAM.

+Based on the principle of minimal usage of framework, scaffold and library to complement with functional programming that utilizes the integration between `Rxjs` and WebSocket to keep up with `React`.

 ## git started

 To start this project for development, please run commands as follow.